GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 Relays listed in AMTRELAY records with a lower value for precedence are to be attempted first.

-Where there is a tie in precedence, the default choice of relay MUST be non-deterministic, to support load balancing.
-The AMT gateway operator MAY override this default choice with explicit configuration when it's necessary for administrative purposes.

-For example, one network might prefer to tunnel IPv6 multicast traffic over IPv6 AMT and IPv4 multicast traffic over IPv4 AMT to avoid routeability problems in IPv6 from affecting IPv4 traffic and vice versa, while another network might prefer to tunnel both kinds of traffic over IPv6 to reduce the IPv4 space used by its AMT gateways.
-In this example scenario or other cases where there is an administrative preference that requires explicit configuration, a receiving network MAY make systematically different precedence choices among records with the same precedence value.

 ###RData Format - Discovery Optional (D-bit) {#rrdef-dbit}

 The D bit is a "Discovery Optional" flag.

-If the D bit is set to 0, a gateway using this RR MUST perform AMT relay discovery as described in Section 4.2.1.1 of {{RFC7450}}, rather than directly sending an AMT request message to the relay.
+If the D bit is set to 0, a gateway using this RR MUST perform AMT relay discovery as described in Section 4.2.1.1 of {{RFC7450}}, rather than directly sending an AMT Request message to the relay.

-That is, the gateway MUST receive an AMT relay advertisement message (Section 5.1.2 of {{RFC7450}}) for an address before sending an AMT request message (Section 5.1.3 of {{RFC7450}}) to that address.
-Before receiving the relay advertisement message, this record has only indicated that the address can be used for AMT relay discovery, not for a request message.
+That is, the gateway MUST receive an AMT Relay Advertisement message (Section 5.1.2 of {{RFC7450}}) for an address before sending an AMT Request message (Section 5.1.3 of {{RFC7450}}) to that address.
+Before receiving the Relay Advertisement message, this record has only indicated that the address can be used for AMT relay discovery, not for a Request message.
 This is necessary for devices that are not fully functional AMT relays, but rather load balancers or brokers, as mentioned in Section 4.2.1.1 of {{RFC7450}}.

-If the D bit is set to 1, the gateway MAY send an AMT request message directly to the discovered relay address without first sending an AMT discovery message.
+If the D bit is set to 1, the gateway MAY send an AMT Request message directly to the discovered relay address without first sending an AMT Discovery message.

 This bit should be set according to advice from the AMT relay operator.
 The D bit MUST be set to zero when no information is available from the AMT relay